EvanChen022kan/EvanChen022kan.github.io/_pages/about.md

 ## Projects
 ### Remote Heart Rate Estimation
 The project aims to detect heart rate from facial videos.
-We use a deep neural network combine with a Meta-Transductive Learner to construct an robust end-to-end heart rate estimation system.
+We use a deep neural network combine with a Meta-Transductive Learner to construct a robust end-to-end heart rate estimation system.
 This project was in cooperation with Realtek Semiconductor Corp.
 ### Foveated Video Super Resolution
 We performed super resolution onto a low resolution video stream with the information of where the user's foveated region is.
 Given a streaming data flow including low resolution frames and high resolution foveated regions, we applied a dynamic convolution approach to extract the moving fovea region's information and enhance the overall image's resolution.
 ### Video Prediction